hesshess/chrome-app__vanillaJS/README.md

-# JS Basics
+# Javascript For Beginners

-Repository for the JS-Basics Nomad Academy Course.
-Cloning a Productivity App with VanillaJS
+Learning Javascript by Making a Productivity App